 Good Shepherd Diocesan Celebration

 Every year St Richard’s joins the Diocesan primary and secondary schools for the Good Shepherd celebrations.
 These are usually held in Worth Abbey.
-Bishop Richard leads the service and this year he moved the event to the cathedral in Arundel to allow the pupils the opportunity to go through the Door of Mercy at the Cathedral.
+Bishop Richard leads the service and in 2016 he moved the event to the Cathedral in Arundel to allow the pupils the opportunity to go through the Door of Mercy at the Cathedral.

 A number of Liturgy Reps represented St Richard’s at this year’s event and collected a gift from Bishop Richard of a beautiful book on St Philip Howard and a picture of Bishop Richard at the Cathedral Holy Door.
 These are now in our library.